Content

 An important task of central banks is particularly evident in times of crisis.
 For example, the ECB has decided to make additional Cash position available due to the global coronavirus crisis.
 But how is the ECB increasing this in Europe and what does this mean for entrepreneurs?
 How does this policy measure help to survive the crisis and ensure the continued existence of the company?

 The answer to these questions is that the ECB and the individual central banks must ensure that companies are optimally supplied with financial resources.
-To this end, companies must be provided with low-interest loans and subsidies as well as other assistance.
-By enabling companies to precisely Cash position calculatethey can use the resources more effectively and survive economic challenges.
+To this end, low-interest loans, subsidies, and other forms of assistance must be made available to businesses.
+While governments influence the overall economic Cash position measures such as loans or key interest rates, companies calculate their solvency using business management methods, such as the formula for the Cash position .
+This enables them to use the resources more effectively and overcome economic challenges.

 An exciting look back: Relief measures in the context of Corona in Europe